massivefermion/enux/README.md

 # Enux

-A package for reading environmental variables from env and json style configuration files and injecting them into your application.
+A package for reading environmental variables from env and json style configuration files and injecting them into your application. you can also validate and document your environment.

 ## Installation